-If you have other options to install or remove, do so now; otherwise, replace the side cover (see "Installing the side cover" on page 25 and replace the bezel (see "Installing the bezel" on page 25); then, go to "Completing the installation" on page 25.
+If you have other devices to install or remove, do so now; otherwise, go to "Completing the installation" on page 25.

-Installing a SATA hard disk drive in bay 5
+Installing a SATA hard disk drive

-The server come with a Serial ATA (SATA) hard disk drive.
+The server comes with one Serial ATA (SATA) hard disk drive installed.
 Before you install a SATA hard disk drive, read the following information:

-- Read the documentation that comes with the drive for cabling instructions. - · Route the cable before you install the drive.
-Do not block the airflow from the - You can install two SATA hard disk drives in the server.
+- Read the documentation that comes with the drive for cabling instructions. - Route the cable before you install the drive.
+Do not block the airflow from the fan. - The server supports two SATA hard disk drives.

-Note: Each Serial ATA drive comes with a cable.
-If you install an additional Serial ATA drive, you will need an additional cable.
-If you install the optional ServeRAID-7t S-ATA controller, all SATA drives must be connected to the ServeRAID-7t S-ATA controller instead of the system board.
+Note: Each SATA drive comes with a cable.
+If you install an additional SATA drive, you will need an additional cable.
+If you install an optional ServeRAID-7t S-ATA controller, all SATA drives must be connected to the ServeRAID-7t S-ATA controller instead of the system board.
 The controller comes with two cables.
-See the optional ServeRAID-7t S-ATA controller documentation for cabling instructions.
-You can install the optional ServeRAID-7t S-ATA controller in slot 3 or slot 4.
+See the ServeRAID-7t S-ATA controller documentation for cabling instructions.
+You can install a ServeRAID-7t S-ATA controller in slot 3 or slot 4.

-To install a SATA hard disk drive, complete the following steps:
+To install a SATA hard disk drive in bay 4 or 5, complete the following steps:

-- 1. Read the safety information that begins on page v and the "Installation guidelines" on page 7. - 2.
-Turn off the server and peripheral devices and disconnect all external cables and power cords. - 3.
-Remove the side cover (see "Removing the side cover" on page 9).
+1. Read the safety information that begins on page v and the "Installation guidelines" on page 7.

-4. Move the drive cage release lever to the unlocked position and gently pull the drive cage out of the drive cage slot on the chassis and set it aside.
+- 2. Turn off the server and peripheral devices and disconnect all external cables and power cords. - 3.
+Remove the side cover (see "Removing the side cover" on page 9). - 4.
+Grasp the hard disk drive cage and rotate it up until it locks into place on the chassis. - 5.
+Rotate the drive cage upward and out of the server until it snaps into the open position.